 Radbourn rebounded in 1889 to post a solid 20-11 record in 33 games.
 The year was contentious though.
 He had always had an issue with management and their dominance in player relations during the era.
 In truth, he had a problem with authority figures, managers, owners and umpires.
 He saw himself as a victim of the reserve clause, knowing full well that he would have made substantially more money if allowed to play in New York during his Providence days.
 He also felt the wrath of management in their indiscriminate use of suspensions and threat of blacklisting.
 In short, he was acclaimed as one of the top pitchers in the game, perhaps the greatest of the nineteenth century, and he was still treated poorly, in his opinion, by the businessmen that ran the game.
 In truth, that opinion wasn’t far from the reality.
 Arthur Soden, for one, had little use for ballplayers outside their production.
 He firmly believed that labor served only one purpose — results - and had no use for the complications that employing human beings engendered.
 As a result, Radbourn was a strong supporter of Monte Ward’s players union, the Brotherhood of Professional Baseball Players.

 On November 13, Rad departed on a barnstorming tour with many of his Boston teammates organized by Chicago executive Jim Hart.
 He was one of the three pitchers along with Clarkson and Hugh Daily.
 King Kelly met the men in San Francisco.
 The union with some financial backers had established the Players League, which would operate as a third major league in 1890.
 Kelly was placed in charge of the new Boston franchise.
 He signed quite a few of the men to Players League contracts by the end of the year including Radbourn.
 On January 6, Rad left the west coast free from National League control.
-The Boston club, led by Kelly, Radbourn and Dan Brouthers captured the pennant by 6.5 games over Brooklyn.
+The Boston club, led by Kelly, Radbourn and Dan Brouthers captured the pennant by 6 1/2 games over Brooklyn.
 Rad chipped in a 27-12 record in 41 games, his most since ’87.
-Eighteen Ninety was the season Radbourn became universally referred to as ‘Old Hoss’ by the newsmen.
+The season Radbourn became universally referred to as “Old Hoss” by the newsmen was 1987.
 The nickname, denoting his status as his team’s workhorse, may have been used before this by his teammates.

 Unfortunately, the Players League only lasted one season.
 Radbourn stuck with King Kelly who was hired to oversee the Boston club in the American Association.
 Kelly was then put in charge of a new Cincinnati franchise in the AA.
 He quickly sped off on a recruiting trip, stopping in Bloomington to ink Radbourn.
 Kelly left after signing the pitcher but received a shock when Rad signed with the National League Cincinnati entry on April 10.
 He was wooed by manager Tom Loftus, his first professional skipper back with Peoria, for $5,000 and a promise that he didn’t have to pitch on Sundays.
 He was promptly blacklisted by the AA, which was of no consequence since it was in its final season anyway.